pebblecode/pebble-handbook/hiring-great-talent/developer/screening-candidates.md

 ## Github Code Review

+Must haves:
+- Github (or similar) account with at least a few repositories
+- Decent code style; readable, comments, READMEs etc.

+Should haves:
+- Working on their own interesting problems / contributing to open source projects
+- Demonstration of core skills/competencies we're looking for (i.e. JavaScript, SPAs and Node if for Full Stack JS role)
+- Technology breadth; mix of front-end and back-end code

+Nice-to-haves:
+- Polyglot; coding in different languages
+- Any projects that make us go "hey, that's cool!"
+- Worked on popular projects

 ## Phone Interview
 This is an important step in the process as it can quickly weed out those candidates that just have a good CV or social presence.
 We have phone interview guidance in the link below that includes what areas to focus on assessing.
 If successful, candidate should be moved along a stage in Recruitee.